hans-ghezzi/biof501_HG_term_project/README.md

 <br />

-**NOTE** Step 3 of this pipeline, specifically host decontamination with BBmap, is computationally intensive, requiring at least 10g of RAM to successfully run.
+**NOTE:** Step 3 of this pipeline, specifically host decontamination with BBmap, is computationally intensive, requiring at least 10g of RAM to successfully run.

 ## Dependencies